VALAWAI/docs/docs/tutorials/mov.md

 ### Dependencies

-The Master Of VALAWAI has the next software dependencies:
+The Master Of VALAWAI has the following software dependencies:

 - [RabbitMQ](https://www.rabbitmq.com/) the broker that is used to exchange messages between the VALAWAi components.